Home / Early Career Researcher Grant

 Permissions: if ethical approval is required for the proposed project, please check with your local Ethics Committee that your project can be reviewed and considered quickly.

 Authorisation: any relevant authorisation for research work, including animal research, must be obtained before any research requiring authorisations is conducted.

 Applications must be made on the forms provided, which can be downloaded at the right hand side of this page, and submitted as PDF documents, with signatures.

 Payments: Costs must be met initially by the Administering Institution, which should submit fully itemised quarterly invoices in arrears to MRS for reimbursement.
 Invoices must include the award reference number, the claim period and a fully identifiable description of the items being claimed.

-We anticipate applicants will be notified by email of the outcome of their application in October 2021.
+We anticipate applicants will be notified by email of the outcome of their application by October 2022.

 Early Career Researcher Grant Application Forms